MichaelCurrin/nested-jekyll-menus/README.md

     <img src="/docs/_media/homepage.png" alt="homepage" width="400px"/>
 </div>

 One page doesn't really showcase the functionality of this project, so keep reading to see how this works.
+Or checkout my [Cheatsheets](https://github.com/MichaelCurrin/dev-cheatsheets) where I took the prototype from this project and applied it there.

 ## Navigation example